bmjcode/tkDataCanvas/README.md

 dc.pack(side="top", expand=1, fill="both")

 # Display the contents of some CSV file
-# (note this is not a particularly efficient viewer)
 with io.open("test.csv", "r", newline="") as csv_file:
     reader = csv.reader(csv_file)
     parsed_rows = 0